-The PSCI organized more than 50 training sessions and webinars for suppliers on various human rights, ethics and HSE topics in 2023.
-A global supplier conference and a supplier capability-building conference in China were conducted virtually, and a face-to face supplier capability-building event took place in India in 2023.
-These conferences were attended by more than 750 supplier representatives.
+The PSCI organized more than 50 training sessions and webinars for suppliers on various human rights, ethics and HSE topics in 2024.
+A global supplier conference and two face-to-face supplier capability-building conferences in China and India took place in 2024.
+These conferences were attended by more than 1,100 supplier representatives.
 Through the PSCI online resource library, our suppliers can use additional training materials, which are supplemented every year.
-In 2023, PSCI introduced the e-learning platform Learnster, which allows organizations to create their own interactive and engaging courses.
-Via Learnster, both PSCI members and their suppliers have access to the PSCI catalogue of courses and can track progress against the PSCI maturity framework.

-The TfS Academy is a learning environment for suppliers and Bayer procurement employees.
-It covers topics as ethical aspects, conflict minerals, waste management and anti-corruption measures.
-In 2023, Bayer selected around 200 suppliers to participate in TfS training courses based on their sustainability performance and Bayer's assessment plan.
-Amongst other topics the training courses also dealt with labour and human rights guidelines.
+The TfS Academy is a practical-oriented learning environment for suppliers and Bayer procurement employees.
+It covers topics such as ethical aspects, conflict minerals, waste management and anti-corruption measures.
+In 2024, Bayer selected around 160 suppliers to participate in TfS training courses based on their sustainability performance and Bayer's assessment plan.
+Amongst other topics the training courses dealt with labor and human rights guidelines.